top of page

 • Reflect after meditation: Write down insights or next steps.

-This process helps balance external chaos by anchoring your mind in your personal priorities.
+This process helps balance external chaos by anchoring our minds in our personal priorities.

 Real-Life Examples of Meditation Improving Focus